-You’ll carry out tasks using the proper equipment in our Plumbing and Gasfitting Training and Assessment Centre, and in the specialist gas labs with commercial and domestic appliances.
+Training to be a plumber, gasfitter or drainlayer at Unitec is working on actual jobs on-site.
+You’ll carry out tasks using the proper equipment in our new trades training building, Mataaho, that has dedicated space for plumbing, drainlaying, and gasfitting training including the specialist gas labs with commercial and domestic appliances.
 Then there’s the hydraulics lab with a glass piping system to demonstrate the flow of wastewater systems - the only one of its kind in Australasia.

 And if you’re already working in the industry and need to get qualified, Unitec offers a range of short courses to prepare you for the New Zealand Plumbers, Gasfitters and Drainlayers Board certifying exams.

 Programmes and study path